adrianxsalazar/faster-r-cnn-implementation/README.md

 ```

-Now you should be able to train your model.
+Now, you should be able to train your model.
 Besides the "-dataset" and "-model_output" commands, there are multiple commands to customise your models.
 Some useful commands are "-model" which allows us to choose a feature extractor from the detectron2 model zoo and "-learning_rate" to select the learning rate.
 The command "-number_classes" indicates to our model how many classes are in the dataset,  "-patience" shows how many iterations without improvement in the validation loss we allow, and "evaluation_period" which indicates how frequently we evaluate our models in the validation set.

 The following command trains a Faster RCNN in the "dataset A".
 The learning rate is 0.0002 and a patience of 20.
 A patience of 20 means that if the model does not improve in 20 validations checks, the training will stop.